 Jacob James, Managing Director

-Cherie Prothro joined the Waitt Foundation in 2004.
-She transitioned to the foundation from Gateway, Inc. when co-founder, Mr. Ted Waitt, made the decision to focus full-time on his philanthropic work and activities.
-While at Gateway, Cherie worked in the General Counsel’s office at the San Diego corporate headquarters beginning in 1999.
-Currently overseeing the day-to-day operations, reporting, and management of the foundation’s grants department, she helps identify appropriate programs, projects and organizations for funding and matches them with the interests of the foundation’s Board of Directors.
+Cherie Prothro joined the Waitt Foundation in 2004 and currently serves as the Director of Programs and Operations responsible for identifying appropriate programs, projects and organizations for funding and matches them with the interests of the foundation’s Board of Directors.
+She transitioned to the Waitt Foundation from Gateway, Inc. when co-founder, Mr. Ted Waitt, made the decision to focus full-time on his philanthropic work and activities.
+Cherie manages a diverse global portfolio with a specific regional focus on Latin America and Africa.
+In addition to portfolio oversight, she also manages the day-to-day operations, reporting, and management of the foundation’s grants department.
 Cherie holds a bachelor’s degree in business operations, with a minor in accounting.
 Cherie is an avid scuba diver and enjoys any outdoor activity that puts her on or in the ocean.